Open Day Tōia Mai 2022

-This programme builds on the knowledge gained in Applied Horticultural Services (Level 3) incorporating specialist techniques and understanding of arboriculture.
+This programme builds on the knowledge gained in Applied Horticultural Services (Level 3), incorporating specialist techniques and understanding of arboriculture.
 The emphasis is on practical skills and technical expertise in tree assessment and care.

-You'll learn aspects of professional practise, specialist arboriculture practices and the development of more advanced skills in tree climbing, pruning, felling and dismantling.
+Students will learn aspects of professional practise, specialist arboriculture practices and the development of more advanced skills in tree climbing, pruning, felling and dismantling.
 The practical skills are supported with the development of skills in tree identification, knowledge of their specific requirements and uses, and knowledge of tree biology that will allow students to evaluate amenity trees and to diagnose tree health problems.

 |Module Code||Module Name||Level||Credits||Pre-Requisites||Co-Requisites|

 Graduates would be able to continue on to the advanced level of training delivered in the Diploma in Arboriculture (Level 6).
 There are also opportunities to become self-employed, to undertake arboriculture management positions, or options in technical fields relating to arboriculture.